Jeremy-Deh/GoRankAnalysis/README.md

 # Description
 GoRankAnalysis is a pretrained model that can estimate the rank of someone using only one game provided to the program as a `.sgf` file.

-While use of AI in the world of Go is mostly used to review games and see what mistake we made during a game, and learn some better moves, this program aims to have a better ranking system in Go, that would be stable and more representative of players's strength.
+While use of AI in the world of Go is mostly used to review games and see what mistake we made during a game, and learn some better moves, this program aims to have a better ranking system in Go, that would be stable and more representative of players' strength.

 Wether You want to verify if you're getting stronger with time, or if you're 3 kyu but imagine you're already better than a 1 dan that lived 100 years ago, because of the evolution of Go and Go strategies, you can now verify all of that.

 # Context

-Ranking in Go uses a kyu/dan system (kyu for the majority of us) and dan for the strong players.
+Ranking in Go uses a kyu/dan system (kyu for the majority of us and dan for the strong players).
 It starts from 20kyu (for the very beginners) to 1 kyu (for the confirmed players), then from 1 dan (for the good players) to 9 dan (very strong professional players)

 But there is no official representation of what a strength of 1dan or 10kyu represents, therefore it can vary from a country to another one.